Linda explores food facts, folklore, and fabulous recipes one ingredient at a time.

 - Wrap the microwaved cauliflower in the towel; twist and wring to remove as much water as possible.
 (You will be amazed at how much liquid there is).

 - Place cauliflower in a large mixing bowl; add the remaining ingredients and mix well until well blended.
 Form into a tight, cohesive disk.

 - Place disk onto prepared parchment paper.
-Pat out with fingertips to form pizza crust.
+Pat out with fingertips to form the pizza crust.
 You will have a circle about 10 to 12 inches in diameter.

-- Bake for 8-11 minutes, until it starts to turn golden brown.
-Remove from oven.
+- Bake for 8–11 minutes, until it starts to turn golden brown.
+Remove from the oven.

 - Cover with your favorite toppings (but take it easy with the pizza sauce, if using).